 Captain Tom Lokocz Adams

-Tom has over 25 years of experience in the marine industry.
-He has hands on practical experience, as well as several degrees and licenses.
+Tom has more than 25 years of experience in the marine industry.
+He has hands-on practical experience, as well as several degrees and licenses.

-Tom started his career working on the schooners in the Maine Windjammer fleet in Penobscot Bay sailing from Rockland, Camden and Belfast.
+Tom started his career working on the schooners in the Maine Windjammer fleet sailing from Rockland, Camden and Belfast.
 He has logged tens of thousands of sea miles since, many of them as captain.
 He spent several years working as a boat builder and systems mechanic on yachts and lobster boats.
-For the last 17 years, Tom has owned Maine Design Company, LLC which provides marine surveying, design and engineering services.
+For the past 19 years, Tom has owned Maine Design Company, LLC providing marine surveying, design, and engineering services.

 Captain Mike McHenry

-Mike has spent his life working on boats starting his first professional sailing job in 1973 as a sailing instructor.
-He has worked as mate and captain on a variety of sailboats including several years as mate on the schooner Adventure while she was still carrying passengers in Penobscot Bay.
-In 1986 Mike purchased the 95 ft (LOD) steel ketch Angelique which he owned and operated until “retiring” in 2014.
-Mike’s extensive maritime background gives him experience in all facets of vessel construction, operation and maintenance as well as excellent project management skills.
+Mike has spent his life working on boats starting in 1973 as a sailing instructor.
+He worked as mate and captain on a variety of sailboats including several years as mate on the schooner Adventure while she was still carrying passengers in Penobscot Bay.
+In 1986 Mike purchased the 95 ft (LOD) steel ketch Angelique, which he owned and operated until “retiring” in 2014.
+He has also professionally maintained and operated a range of private yachts and commercial vessels, power and sail.
+Mike’s extensive maritime background gives him experience in all facets of vessel construction, operation, and maintenance as well as excellent project management skills.